-We would expect a grade B in GCSE Business or Economics along with a good standard of both Mathematics and English.
+We would expect a grade 5/6 or above in GCSE Business or Economics along with a good standard of both Mathematics and English.
 A willingness to read quality broadsheet newspapers and an awareness of the wider world would be beneficial.
 Economics requires a highly logical and disciplined approach to study.
 Success is brought about by a high level of organisation and a focus on revision of key topics from a very early start.

 Key Economics questions to be asked will include the following:

 1. Why do the prices of many goods change so much?

 3. Why are many companies such as supermarkets criticised for being so large?

 4. Why are some countries rich and others poor?

 5. How do exchange rates affect the economy?

 Exam Board: Edexcel (Full title: Pearson Edexcel Level 3 A-level GCE in Economics (9ECO)